-Procurement of art works and related services in public or international organizations
+Procurement of art works and services in public or international organizations

-This article would not have been possible without the support from Levon Hovsepyan.
-Read Levon's recent interview here.
+This article would not have been possible without support from Levon Hovsepyan.
+Read Levon's interview here.

 The picture used for this article is Bacchus by Caravaggio.

 Your entity wants to raise awareness and intends to organize an exhibition of photographs that demonstrate a specific topic.
 For example, human trafficking, or daily challenges of people with disabilities, or people with Alzheimer disease, or cancer survivors, or else.